Skip to Main Content

 Common Course Assessment (CCA)

-Across the nation, books and speeches are being opposed in school committee meetings, and banned from classroom curriculum and libraries.
-Your goal is to create a persuasive speech that shares background knowledge about the text, its impact on American society, and its importance (or lack of importance, if you are opposed to this text) to teach to future PHS students.
+Across the nation, books and speeches are being opposed in school committee meetings, and banned from classroom curricula and libraries.
+Your goal is to create a persuasive speech that shares background knowledge about the text, its impact on American society, and its importance if you are opposed to this text) to teach to future PHS students.

-For your CCA, you must choose one text that you have read in your high school career (either in English or Social Studies class) and defend that text remaining in the PHS curriculum OR choose a book that is not currrently a part of the curriculum, and argue why it should be added to the curriculum.
+For your Quarter 4 CCA, you must choose one text that you have read in your high school career (either in English or Social Studies classes) and defend that text remaining in the PHS curriculum OR choose a book that is not currently a part of the curriculum, and argue why it should be added to the curriculum.

 Some texts you have read may include: